amsa-code/sgb-decoder/README.md

 * 4.3.1b Time from last encoded location
 * 4.3.1c Altitude Encoded location

+In addition it would be helpful to have full coverage of the Modified Baudot Codes (to check for typos in the lookup table).
+There are 39 characters in the Modified Baudot Codes which could be covered fully (7 characters at a time) using 6 messages all with a Radio Call Sign (Vessel ID field).

 A minimal SGBCK would include coverage of these non-trivial fields.

+Let's look at the tests cases in detail:

+* 3.7.1g Encoded GNSS location
+  * North lat, E long, both with decimal parts to n(?) decimal places
+  * South lat, W long, both with decimal parts to n(?) decimal places
+  * No Capability
+* 3.7.1h Vessel ID (5 Variants)
+  *  MMSI
+    * MMSI + EPIRB MMSI present
+    * MMSI not present, EPIRB MMSI present
+    * MMSI present, EPIRB MMSI not present
+    * neither present
+  * Radio Call Sign
+    * Not present
+    * Left Justified Short (say 3 characters)
+    * Right Justified Short (defensive, whitespace trimming the found value should do the job)
+    * Uses all 7 characters
+  * Aircraft Registration Marking
+    * Not present
+    * Right Justified Short (say 3 characters)
+    * Left Justified Short (defensive, whitespace trimming the found value should do the job)
+    * Uses all 7 characters
+  * Aviation 24 Bit Addresss
+    * No Bit Address, no Aircraft Operator Designator
+    * Both present
+  * Aircraft Operator and Serial Number
+    * Both present
+* 4.3.1a Elapsed Time since activation
+* 4.3.1b Time from last encoded location
+* 4.3.1c Altitude Encoded location

 ### Why use JSON as the *canonical format*